johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 The formation of faithful disciples was at the heart of Jesus' life and work.
 Today the entire historical and now worldwide Messianic movement testifies to the significance of that small, core group of disciples, formed around Jesus.

-Although rarely consistently, the Messianic Community has grown and developed dynamically, since its birth in the first century, over the course of two millennia.
-From its origins as an obscure, tiny, Jewish sect it has developed into an international, intercultural, multi-ethnic community that exists, today, in some form or another, in practically every nation of the world.
+From its first-century origins, as an obscure, tiny, Jewish sect, the Messianic Community has grown and developed across two millennia.
+Today it is an international, intercultural, multi-ethnic community that exists, in some form or another, in practically every nation of the world.

 On its journey, the Messianic Community and the message it has proclaimed has impacted innumerable peoples, stories and cultures, throughout the world.
-This dynamism can be traced directly to its operation as *a generational discipling movement*, repeatedly spreading across social, ethnic, linguistic, geographical and cultural boundaries.
+Its dynamism can be traced directly to its functioning faithfully as *a generational discipling movement*, spreading across social, ethnic, linguistic, geographical and cultural boundaries.

 <!--\begin{pause}-->